-In order to investigate whether the formation of APBs is sufficient for the development of an ALT phenotype the effect of artificially induced formation of APBs on telomere length and heterogeneity will be analyzed by C-circle assay and our automated screening platform.
-This will eventually lead to follow-up experiments regarding the influence of telomere-associated factors and the recruitment of DNA damage response proteins.
+In order to investigate whether the formation of APBs is sufficient for the development of an ALT phenotype the effect of artificially induced formation of APBs on telomere length and heterogeneity were analyzed by C-circle assay and our automated screening platform.

-since 09/2012 PhD student on the "Inducing and suppressing the alternative lengthening of telomeres mechanism in cancer cells" under the supervision of Prof. Dr. Karsten Rippe in the Division Chromatin Networks at the DKFZ and Bioquant center, Heidelberg
+- 09/2012 - 07/2018 PhD in Biosciences on "Inducing and suppressing the alternative lengthening of telomeres mechanism in cancer cells" under the supervision of Prof. Dr. Karsten Rippe in the Division of Chromatin Networks at the DKFZ and Bioquant center, Heidelberg

-11/2011 - 05/2012 Diploma thesis "Surface functionalization of gold nanoparticles with peptoidic transporters." under the supervision of Prof. Dr. Stefan Bräse, Department of Organic Chemistry, Karlsruhe Institute of Technology
+- 10/2007 - 05/2012 Diploma in Chemistry on "Surface functionalization of gold nanoparticles with peptoidic transporters." under the supervision of Prof. Dr. Stefan Bräse in the Department of Organic Chemistry at Karlsruhe Institute of Technology

-08/2009 Internship project "Material comparisons of cocaine samples by GC / FID" and optimization of a method for use as part of a SOP at the Forensic Institute at the State Criminal Investigation Department Stuttgart
+- 08/2009 Internship on "Material comparisons of cocaine samples by GC / FID" and optimization of a method for use as part of a SOP at the Forensic Institute at the State Criminal Investigation Department Stuttgart

-- Scholarship of the German National Academic Foundation (Studienstiftung des deutschen Volkes), 2013-2016
+- 2013 - 2016 Doctoral scholarship of the German National Academic Foundation (Studienstiftung des deutschen Volkes)

-- Scholarship of the German National Academic Foundation (Studienstiftung des deutschen Volkes), 2008-2012
+- 2008 - 2012 Scholarship of the German National Academic Foundation (Studienstiftung des deutschen Volkes)

 Publications and preprints